nirmata/kyverno-notation-aws/README.md

 ## Image Digest Mutation

-To ensure image integrity and prevent tampering, the sevice replaces image tags, which are mutable and can be spoofed, with digests.
+To ensure image integrity and prevent tampering, the service replaces image tags, which are mutable and can be spoofed, with digests.

 The Kyverno policy passes the `images` variable to the services' `/checkimages` endpoint.
 The result returns a list of images with their JSON path and digests so Kyverno can mutate each image in the admission payload.